-14-117.4 Defective Pricing "Sweeps"
+14-117.4 Defective Pricing "Sweeps" \\

-- a.
+a.
 A defective pricing "sweep" is a process (see 14-120.4e) whereby a contractor reviews its records to determine if more current cost or pricing data exist and need to be disclosed to the Government.
-The sweep usually occurs after price agreement, and the contractor submits this additional data to the Government with its executed Certificate of Current Cost or Pricing Data.
-The additional data reflect cost or pricing data that were reasonably available at the time of price agreement but not submitted or disclosed before price agreement. - b.
+The additional data reflect cost or pricing data that were reasonably available at the time of price agreement but not submitted or disclosed before price agreement.
+As a creation designed to reduce the incidences of defective pricing found in non-compliance with the Truth in Negotiations Act (or TINA), the ideal "sweep" process is throughout the negotiation process, and before the agreement on price or shortly after price agreement.
+Thus, the "sweep" should not be submitted long after the price agreement.
+Nevertheless the "sweep" usually occurs after price agreement, and the contractor submits this additional data to the Government with its executed Certificate of Current Cost or Pricing Data.

+- b.
 In situations involving sweeps, contact the contracting officer to fully understand the type of data included with the Certificate, what the contracting officer did with the data, and the effect the data had on the negotiated contract price.
-Sweep data appear defective in that the cost or pricing data were not submitted or disclosed to the

-Government before the price agreement.
-The auditor should not recommend a price adjustment simply because the data were provided with the certificate after price agreement because this may not be defective pricing.

-- c.
-The auditor should assess whether a contractor's sweep practices reflects deficiencies in estimating systems or procedures.
+Sweep data appear defective in that the cost or pricing data were not submitted or disclosed to the Government before the price agreement.
+The auditor should not recommend a price adjustment simply because the data were provided with the certificate after price agreement because this may not be defective pricing. - If the contracting officer reviews the data, the auditor should consider that the data was disclosed to the Government. - If the contracting officer defers consideration of the data until after the contract award, any "sweep" data submitted may not be considered defective pricing unless it meets all five points of defective pricing. - c.
+The auditor should assess whether a contractor's sweep practices reflect deficiencies in estimating systems or procedures.
 For example, a contractor continually delays submitting certified cost or pricing data until after price agreement when the cost or pricing data were available to the contractor for some time before price agreement.
 In those cases, the auditor must take appropriate steps to report the deficiencies or irregularities. - d.
-Effective June 7, 2018, the Director, Defense Policy/Defense Procurement and Acquisition Policy (DP/DPAP) issued guidance to contracting officers to defer consideration of the impact of any cost or pricing data submitted by contractors after price agreement is reached ("sweep" data) until after award of contract action (see 14-111d).
-By deferring consideration of the data, any data submitted after price agreement may be considered defective pricing if it meets all five points of defective pricing.
-For any solicitations dated prior to June 7, 2018, the sweep data should be considered for the audit and the guidance in 14-117.4a through 14-117.4c should apply if the contracting officer accepted the sweep data.
+DFARS PGI 215.406-2(c)(ii) provides flexibility to contracting officer to either (A) defer consideration of the impact of any cost or pricing data submitted by a contractor after price agreement is reached ("sweep" data) until after award of contract action or (B) reopen negotiations, establish a new price and a revised price agreement date, and obtain a new certificate.
+Therefore, the auditor's approach to the "sweep" data will depend on what the contracting officer did.
+To obtain this information, the auditor should contact the contracting officer to understand what the contracting officer did with the "sweep" data and how it is documented in PNM.